expo/expo/docs/pages/get-started/installation.md

 ## 1. Expo CLI

 [Expo CLI](/workflow/expo-cli) is a command-line app that is the primary interface between a developer and Expo tools.
-You will use it for different tasks in the development life cycle of your project.
+You will use it for different tasks in the development life cycle of your project such as creating a project, serving the project, viewing logs, opening app on an emulator or a physical device, publishing app binaries, etc.
 ### Requirements

 To use Expo CLI, you need to have the following tools installed on your developer machine: